lzwjava/blog-source/_posts/2025-01-06-introduction-en.md

 - 29-year-old male, Chinese citizen, residing in Guangzhou.
 - Competitive programming experience: Achieved top 300 in Guangdong NOIP 2011 and solved approximately 1000 algorithm problems online.
 - Education: Completed one year of study at Beijing Forestry University before pursuing an associate degree at Guangdong University of Foreign Studies through self-directed learning, successfully completing seven courses and preparing thoroughly for the ten remaining courses.
-- Professional experience: Worked primarily at LeanCloud, Beijing Square Root, Beyondsoft (outsourced to DBS Bank), and Farben Information (outsourced to HSBC Bank).
+- Professional Experience:
+  - LeanCloud: Contributed to iOS and Android development for cloud services, including object storage, file storage, web hosting, containerization, instant messaging, push notifications, SMS, and game backends.
-  - At Beijing Square Root, founded *Fun Live*, a live streaming knowledge platform that attracted 30,000 users within a year.
-  - Transitioned to software consulting, managing over 50 projects for clients such as Yuanfudao, Jiangsu TV, Fenbi Education, and Beijing International Studies University.
-Played dual roles as project manager and software engineer, generating 3 million CNY in revenue and 600,000 CNY in profit.
+  - Beijing Square Root: Founded *Fun Live*, a live streaming knowledge platform that attracted 30,000 users within a year.
+Transitioned to software consulting, managing over 50 projects for clients such as Yuanfudao, Jiangsu TV, Fenbi Education, and Beijing International Studies University.
+Held dual roles as project manager and software engineer, generating 3 million CNY in revenue and 600,000 CNY in profit.
+  - Beyondsoft (outsourced to DBS Bank): Contributed to DBS Client Connect, an AI- and data-driven customer relationship management platform, and DBS Digibank CN, redesigning the platform to offer a faster and more convenient mobile banking experience.
+  - Farben Information (outsourced to HSBC Bank): Worked on PayMe from HSBC, a mobile payment service that allows users to pay businesses, transfer money to peers, and link the app to their credit card or any local bank account.
 - Experience summary:
   - 10 years of professional experience, including 7 years in corporate roles and 3 years as a freelancer.
   - Specialized in: